 All classes of hogs should have salt.
 It is possibly the only mineral that it is necessary to provide throughout the year when legume forages and legume hay, dairy products, and tankage are available.
-Free access to salt when pigs are not accustomed to it, or feeding an overdose often proves fatal (See treatment for scours under "Swine Diseases" in this bulletin).
-Salt may be fed to the extent of onehalf of a pound mixed with each 100 pounds of grain.
+Free access to salt when pigs are not accustomed to it, or feeding an overdose often proves fatal (See treatment for scours on page 58).
+Salt may be fed to the extent of one-half of a pound mixed with each 100 pounds of grain.
 Larger amounts often cause pigs to scour.
 If a mineral mixture is fed, the salt may be included.
 Salt may also be fed with wood ashes.
 The latter is desirable in getting swine accustomed to salt if later they are to be given free access to it.